weaverbel/intro-computational-thinking/content/2-lesson.md

 - Parents use it to juggle work, parenting, community responsibilities and housework.

+- Lost bushwalkers can use it to try to find their way out of the bush.

 #### Breaking problems down

 When trying to solve problems, it is essential to break them down into their constituent parts.